 Marlene Dumas is a figurative artist who presently paints on canvas with oil, ink, and watercolor.
-She is known for politically charged social art, often based on photographs taken by her or by others.
+She is known for politically charged social art, often based on photographs taken by her or sourced from mass-media.
 Dumas, born in Cape Town, South Africa, lives and works in Amsterdam, where she moved in the late 1970s to study painting and psychology.

 In 1975-1979, she used an abstract style in her paintings which dealt with apartheid in South Africa.
 In the mid-1980s her work continued the recurrent themes of racial and ethnic intolerance.
 One example is her chilling portrait “The White Disease” 1985, which shows an aging South African, blue-eyed white woman, taken from a medical photograph to which she added translucent white paint.

 In the 1980s her portraits were done by wiping away thinned-down paint to create smudged figures.
 Her painting of her own mother, “My moeder voor sy my moeder was” (My mother before she became my mother), uses this same technique.
 Dumas writes about this painting, “My mother understood and loved nature.
 She taught me to trust in destiny.
 I never actually painted her while she was alive.
 Before her death in 2007 she once told me: ‘You never painted me when I was young, don’t paint me now that I am old’.
 I painted her after a photograph from her youth, as a young woman who did not know at that time that she would become a mother.”